timosalm/tm-forum-poc/workshop/workshop/content/exercises/ide-plugins.md

 file: ~/tmf-product-catalog-management-api-java/Tiltfile
 text: ""
 ```

-**By entering** `tanzu tiltfile` in the created file the Code snippets functionality will be triggered and we can replace the placeholders with our configuration.
+**Enter** `tanzu tiltfile` **in the created file with your keybaord** to triggered the Code snippets functionality.
+Then we can replace the placeholders with our configuration.
 ```terminal:execute
 command: sed -i 's/path-to-workload-yaml/config\/workload.yaml/' ~/tmf-product-catalog-management-api-java/Tiltfile
 clear: true